 3. Rinse with Water or Mouthwash

-Rinsing your mouth with water or a gentle, alcohol-free mouthwash can help remove food debris and neutralise acids without harming your enamel.
+Rinsing your mouth with water or a mild, alcohol-free mouthwash can help remove food debris and neutralise acids without harming your enamel.
 Flossing can also help remove trapped particles while you wait for your mouth’s pH to stabilise.

 4. Chew Sugar-Free Gum